New England Journal of Medicine February 13, 2020

 Bottom Line

-In patients with heavily pretreated HER2-positive metastatic breast cancer, the addition of the oral tyrosine kinase inhibitor tucatinib to trastuzumab and capecitabine significantly improved progression-free and overall survival, including in patients with brain metastases.
+In patients with heavily pretreated HER2-positive metastatic breast cancer, adding the highly selective HER2 inhibitor tucatinib to trastuzumab and capecitabine significantly prolonged progression-free and overall survival, with unprecedented benefits observed in the subgroup of patients with active or stable brain metastases.

 Key Findings